ApricotComputers/Broadband-p2p-Trader/README.md

  Future Developments and Enhancements
 As the platform grows, additional features will be introduced to offer further value to users:
 - Subscription Model: A subscription model will be implemented to provide premium services and enhanced features for users who opt for a recurring fee.
 Introduce features like subscription models, premium services, and advanced analytics.
+For traders who want premium features, such as lower transaction fees, priority listings, or additional analytics tools to track contract performance.
 - Premium Services: Additional premium services will be offered to cater to the diverse needs of the user base, providing advanced tools and functionalities.
 - Community Building: Foster a strong community of buyers and sellers to drive platform growth.
 - Partnerships: Collaborate with internet service providers and other relevant businesses to expand market reach.. we are actually doing this now.